intland/swagger-client-bootstrap/swagger-client-sdk/docs/TrackerItemApi.md

 <a name="getBaselineTrackerItemRelations"></a>
 # **getBaselineTrackerItemRelations**
-> TrackerItemRelationsResult getBaselineTrackerItemRelations(itemId, baselineId)
+> TrackerItemRelationsResult getBaselineTrackerItemRelations(itemId, baselineId, page, pageSize)

-Get tracker items for a baseline version
+Get tracker items related to a tracker item

-API can be used for fetching basic information of tracker items at a specific baseline version
+Use this endpoint to fetch tracker items related to a specified tracker item.
+The relations include downstream references, upstream references, incoming associations and outgoing associations of the given item.
+Relations with entities that are not tracker items (e.g., trackers, projects, URLs, etc.) will not be included in the result.

 ### Example
 ```java